Refer to #104482 on all correspondence and inquiries regarding this position.

 Sonoma State University hires only individuals lawfully authorized to work in the United States.
 All offers of employment are contingent upon presentation of documents demonstrating the appointee’s identity and eligibility to work, in accordance with the provisions of the Immigration Reform and Control Act.
 A background check (including a criminal records check) must be completed satisfactorily before any candidate can be offered a position with the CSU.

-Applications received by Friday, November 30, 2017 will be given full consideration.
+The revised deadline for applications to be given full consideration is February 15, 2018.
 The position will remain open until filled.

 Questions concerning this position may be directed to: